You Are My Sunshine: Claims of ownership

 According to a November 1990 article by Theodore Pappas, in Chronicles Magazine, the true writer of the song was Oliver Hood of LaGrange, Georgia.
+The name of the article is "The Theft of an American Classic".
 He asserts that Davis never actually claimed authorship because he bought the song, along with all the rights, from Paul Rice before copyrighting and publishing—a practice not uncommon in the pre-World War II music business.
-Though some early versions of the song credit the Rice Brothers, descendants and associates of Oliver Hood, a musician who collaborated with Rice, state that Hood wrote the song in the early 1930s and first performed it in 1933, at a Veterans of Foreign Wars convention at LaGrange.
+Though some early versions of the song credit the Rice Brothers, descendants and associates of Oliver Hood, a musician who collaborated with Rice, state that Hood wrote the song in the early 1930s and first performed it in 1933 at a Veterans of Foreign Wars convention at LaGrange.

-A newspaper article in the Shreveport Times related, "on a day in 1939—no one seems to remember the exact date—Charles Mitchell and Jimmie Davis called the station KWKH to see Paul Rice (who was playing there at the time).
-Paul’s wife was in the hospital and he needed cash to pay her bills.
+A newspaper article in the Shreveport Times related, "On a day in 1939—no one seems to remember the exact date—Charles Mitchell and Jimmie Davis called the station KWKH to see Paul Rice (who was playing there at the time).
+Paul's wife was in the hospital and he needed cash to pay her bills.
 He sold 'Sunshine' to Davis and Mitchell for $35.
 Each put in $17.50."
-Paul Rice said, "I wrote 'You Are my Sunshine' in 1937.
+Paul Rice said, "I wrote 'You Are My Sunshine' in 1937.
 Where I got the idea for it, a girl over in South Carolina wrote me this long letter—it was long about seventeen pages.
 And she was talking about how I was her sunshine.
 I got the idea for the song and put a tune to it."

-According to Rice, "at least 20 people claimed to have written ‘You Are My Sunshine.’
+According to Rice, "At least 20 people claimed to have written 'You Are My Sunshine'.
 I had a gal write me from California that she wrote it."

-Davis lived to be 101 years old and gave a number of conflicting accounts.
-When interviewed by Dorothy Horstman for her 1975 book 'Sing Your Heart Out Country Boy,' he didn’t claim authorship of the song, but instead related its history of popularity.
+Davis lived to be 101 years old and gave several conflicting accounts.
+When interviewed by Dorothy Horstman for her 1975 book Sing Your Heart Out Country Boy, he didn't claim authorship of the song, but instead relayed its history.

-Tony Russell states, "though Mitchell's name appears on the copyright listing, he had already sold his half share to Davis."
+Tony Russell states, "Though Mitchell's name appears on the copyright listing, he had already sold his half-share to Davis."
 This is not reflected in the records of the United States Copyright Archives, which give the name, date and renewal number, "Charles Mitchell (A); 2Feb67; R403742".